How to Play Bocce Ball: Everything You Ever Wanted to Know

 Know About How to Play Bocce Ball

-Bocce, however, is really a team sport and is best with two teams squaring off.
-Each team can have two, three, or four players, depending on the game.
+Bocce is a team sport and is best with two teams squaring off.
+Each team can have two, three, or four players depending on the game.
+The objective of the game is to score points by tossing or rolling your bocce balls closer to the target ball (pallino) than your opponent’s balls.

 Invest in the Right Equipment